 The speed and volume of information have increased exponentially.
 Experts are predicting that 90% of the entire population will be connected to the internet within 10 years.
 With the internet of things, the digital and physical worlds will soon be merged.
 These changes herald exciting possibilities.
 But they also create uncertainty.
 Information Literacy.
 November 2014: Literacies for the digital age: Media literacy.
 This is the third in a series of blog posts highlighting the digital literacies our students will need to succeed.

 The first post dealt with financial literacy, the second with visual literacy, and this one will provide you with some ideas on how to infuse media literacy into the curriculum.
 The literacies I feel need to be explored, practiced and mastered by students can be found in the graphic below.
+There are many areas of media literacy.
+Media Literacy Project has a wonderful document that presents the components of media literacy in a straightforward fashion and includes useful lists of the various concepts of this literacy.
 Information & Media Literacy.
 Information & Media LiteracyWhat is Media?

 Media is ever changing and evolving.
 The school’s media center used to be called a library.
 It was full of books and nothing much more than print media.
 Fact Check now available in Google Search and News around the world.
 Top 10 sites to help students check their facts.
 50 Activities To Promote Digital Media Literacy In Students.
 50 Challenging Activities To Promote Digital Media Literacy In Students by Terry Heick Literacy is changing–not at its core necessarily, but certainly at its edges as it expands to include new kinds of “reading.”